wesleyfongchong/website-content/post/lab/my-software-projects/index.md

 I wrote a few articles and shared in a forum (I remember one about AJAX), only to be told they were poorly written, so I stopped (we can talk on the importance of getting good feedback early on...).

-In 2005 I got a Mac, it was an awesome machine, an entry level iBook 12".
+In 2005 I got my first a Mac, it was an awesome little machine, an entry level iBook 12".
 So white.
 So small.
 So nice.
+I just liked the product and I wanted to install Linux on it, which I was using as a desktop OS at the time, but a friend of mine over a beer said "try OSX and you'll never go back to Linux".
+He was right!

-Now it looks like thrash, but I remember how call it was that it could talk, out of the box!
+Now it looks very old school, but I remember how cool it was that it could talk, out of the box!
+Spent a while playing with the "isn't it nice to have a computer that will talk to you" thing that OSX did.

 ![](ibook.jpg)